-If you’re currently in financial leadership, chances are your job looks much different than it did a few years ago.
-It will likely evolve further, driven by constant evolution and a variety of market, technological and regulatory variables.
-Modern finance leaders, spanning many levels from treasurers to CFOs, experience a tug-of-war battle between using traditional, standard treasury processes and adopting new technological advancements.
+Modern finance leaders, spanning many levels from treasurers to CFOs, experience a tug-of-war battle between using traditional, standard treasury processes and adopting new technological advancements for digital transformation.
 Such advances in technology are pushing even greater expectations on them to be gatekeepers of this information and provide meaningful insights through their reporting packages.

-It all leads to the question that we keep hearing from our clients: What does the future of financial leadership role look like?
+It all points to the question that we keep hearing from our clients: What does the future of financial leadership role look like?
 Will I be prepared for it?

 Finance leaders have to optimize the cost of funding for the company and efficiently run cash management operations each day.
 This requires data that sits in disparate systems and is often inconsistent and not real-time.

-As a result, they often have to rely on quick-fix home grown solutions to ingest and analyze this massive amount of data.
+As a result, they often must rely on quick-fix home grown solutions to ingest and analyze this massive amount of data.
 For many organizations, this manifests as spreadsheets put together every day by treasury analysts and AP/ AR operations from the data they are collecting from different sources.

 “Financial back office technology is constantly evolving, with a number of fintech companies influencing and driving change,” said John Melvin, vice president and working capital consultant for U.S. Bank.
 “Although some organizations are still in spreadsheet mode, new applications that automate a number of manual AP/AR processes are being created.”